codr7/g-fu/README.md

 ```

 ### Tasks
-Tasks are first class, preemptive green threads that run in separate environments and interact with the outside world using channels (except for final results).
+Tasks are first class, preemptive green threads that run in separate environments and interact with the outside world using channels.
 New tasks are started using `task` which optionally takes a channel or buffer size argument and returns the new task. `wait` may be used to wait for task completion and get the results.

 ```
   (let (t1 (task _ (dump 'foo) 'bar)